• Skip to primary navigation

 Success Tips

-• Take the frozen spinach and filo dough out of the freezer and put it in the fridge to thaw for 24 hours.
-Move the filo to the counter 1-2 hours before you're making the spanakopita so the dough will be at room temperature, soft, and pliable when you're ready to use it.
+• Take the frozen spinach and dough out of the freezer and put it in the fridge to thaw for 24 hours.
+Move the dough to the counter 1-2 hours before you're making the spanakopita so the dough will be at room temperature, soft, and pliable when you're ready to use it.

 • When you're assembling the vegan spanakopita, keep the layers of thawed filo in between two slightly damp dish towels so it won't dry out.
 Don't open the sealed bag that the dough sheets are in until right before you're ready to assemble the pie.